-Rated Outstanding by Ofsted in 2015, our programme offers the opportunity to become part of a long-standing heritage in training teachers since 1847.
+Our programme offers the opportunity to become part of a long-standing heritage in training teachers since 1847.
+We are rated at 92% for overall student satisfaction (NSS 2019) and we boast high graduate employment rates.
 All of our undergraduate primary initial teacher training courses prepare you well for a career in primary teaching, and your choice of route enables you to graduate with a distinctive set of skills.
 On this route, you will not only graduate as a qualified teacher, but you will also have the skills to become an outstanding maths subject leader.

 The university is a strategic partner for the GLOWMaths Hub, one of 35 UK-based maths hubs.
 The hub connects mathematics education professionals to develop and spread excellent practice.
 As a trainee maths specialist, you will have the opportunity to learn from best international practice, for example the England-China project, where teachers from Shanghai have worked alongside local schools to develop a mastery approach to mathematics teaching and learning.